Toluna-IP/tolunaintegratedpaneldocs/notifications/quotastatus.md

 # Quota Status Notifications
 {: .no_toc}

-A new feature for the ES Integration, Toluna will deliver these notifications when one of its Quotas is no longer available for sampling or any of its perviously on-hold Quotas become available for sampling.
+A new feature for the ES Integration, Toluna will deliver these notifications when one of its Quotas is no longer available for sampling or any of its previously on-hold Quotas become available for sampling.

 * TOC
 {:toc}